 Normally, you would have to engage a market research firm, call your readers, or place pop-ups on your site asking which car they prefer.
 As you can imagine, someone reading an article won’t react positively to an unrelated pop-up about car preferences.

-But when you embed this question into a personality quiz your readers take willingly to learn more about themselves, you will get honest answers.
+But when you embed this question into a personality quiz, your readers take willingly to learn more about themselves – you will get their honest answers.
 This data is the best possible rich first-party data you can collect from a user.
 This is mainly because quiz questions are answered honestly, as the quiz is taken solely for the benefit of the quiz taker – not to please a market researcher.

 Instead of just gaining knowledge about your reader’s car preferences, you could use this information.
 For example, you could provide targeted banners or ads in your email newsletters.
 They can promote precisely the type of car each reader prefers.